 Northern Lights Resources Corp. (the "Company") was incorporated under the laws of British Columbia on March 28, 2007.
 The Company's principal business activities include the acquisition and exploration of resource properties.
-On June 28, 2012, the Company completed its initial public offering ("IPO") by way of prospectus, and a listing on the Canadian Securities Exchange ("CSE").
-On February 1, 2021 the Company received DTC and Blue Sky clearance trading on the OTC QB under the symbol "NLRCF".
+The Company is listed on the Canadian Securities Exchange ("CSE") under the trading symbol "NLR" and quoted on the OTC QB under the symbol "NLRCF".